Mindanao Times: Staff

 The Mindanao Times Editorial department is headed by Amalia Bandiola-Cabusao, who has been the editor in chief since June 2003.
 Previous to the post, she was managing editor of the paper.
 She is also the Secretary of the Board of Trustees of the Philippine Press Institute and the Mindanao Representative of this nationwide media organization and sits as member of the board of the Mindanao News and Information Cooperative Center (MNICC), a news organization she helped organize in 2001.

 Carmelito Q. Francisco is the managing editor since 2003.
 He is a veteran reporter and has worked as editor in various local newspapers in the cities of Davao and General Santos.
 He also writes business stories for the national paper Business World.

 Joel B. Escovilla is the newspaper’s associate editor.
 Used to be a correspondent of the Philippine Daily Inquirer covering the business beat, he is a member of the MNICC.
-Escovilla participated in the Southeast Asean Press Alliance (SEAPA) Fellowship in summer of 2007 where he covered the Shan people in Chang Mai, Thailand.
+Escovilla participated in the Southeast Asean Press Alliance (SEAPA) Fellowship in summer of 2007 where he covered the Shan people in Chiang Mai, Thailand.

 Chris Fabian is the entertainment editor, and is also the paper’s de facto researcher.

 Esperidion "Jon" Develos is the sports editor.